Coma: Imaging and testing

-Imaging basically encompasses computed tomography (CAT or CT) scan of the brain, or MRI for example, and is performed to identify specific causes of the coma, such as hemorrhage in the brain or herniation of the brain structures.
+Imaging encompasses computed tomography (CAT or CT) scan of the brain, or MRI for example, and is performed to identify specific causes of the coma, such as hemorrhage in the brain or herniation of the brain structures.
 Special tests such as an EEG can also show a lot about the activity level of the cortex such as semantic processing, presence of seizures, and are important available tools not only for the assessment of the cortical activity but also for predicting the likelihood of the patient's awakening.
+In advanced cases, a technique called the Perturbational Complexity Index (PCI), which combines transcranial magnetic stimulation (TMS) with EEG, has been developed to assess the capacity for consciousness by measuring the complexity of brain responses.
+PCI has shown promise in distinguishing between vegetative and minimally conscious states, even when behavioral signs are absent.
 The autonomous responses such as the skin conductance response may also provide further insight on the patient's emotional processing.

-In the treatment of traumatic brain injury (TBI), there are 4 examination methods that have proved useful: skull x-ray, angiography, computed tomography (CT), and magnetic resonance imaging (MRI).
+In the treatment of traumatic brain injury (TBI), there are four examination methods that have proved useful: skull x-ray, angiography, computed tomography (CT), and magnetic resonance imaging (MRI).
 The skull x-ray can detect linear fractures, impression fractures (expression fractures) and burst fractures.
 Angiography is used on rare occasions for TBIs i.e. when there is suspicion of an aneurysm, carotid sinus fistula, traumatic vascular occlusion, and vascular dissection.
 A CT can detect changes in density between the brain tissue and hemorrhages like subdural and intracerebral hemorrhages.
 MRIs are not the first choice in emergencies because of the long scanning times and because fractures cannot be detected as well as CT.
 MRIs are used for the imaging of soft tissues and lesions in the posterior fossa which cannot be found with the use of CT.